mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 The parameter in the method definition qualifies which event is handled in this method.
 The qualification is normally done on a class level (through the type of the parameter).

-If you want to define even further for what events of a particular times, this method should get called you can either do a big if statement within the method, or you can set the <code>condition</code> attribute like this:<code>@EventListener(condition = "someCondition")</code> (while <code>someCondition</code> has to be a valid [SpEL expression](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html)).
+If you want to define even further for what events of a particular times this method should get called, you can either do a big <code>if</code>-statement within the method, or you can set the <code>condition</code> attribute like this:<code>@EventListener(condition = "someCondition")</code> (while <code>someCondition</code> has to be a valid [SpEL expression](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html)).

 One important point is, that in order to have multiple actions in your application that have to be executed when a customer is created, you just have to create another event listener bean.
-So going back to our example from above, we would have another bean called <code>OfficeWallService</code> that would look like this:
+So, going back to our example from above, we would have another bean called <code>OfficeWallService</code> that would look like this:

 {% highlight groovy %}
 @Component